By Green Dog Pet Supply

 On July 4th day:

 – Offer dogs something new and exciting to chew on that night – chewing often helps dogs deal with stress and gives them something to distract them from the strange noises.
 Another wonderful tool is the LickiMat, a textured rubber mat that you can smear soft things on (peanut butter, applesauce, yogurt, canned dog food, etc) and they can lick it off.
 Licking can be very soothing for dogs.

 – Close the blinds and do what you can to minimize the intensity of the stimulus.
-Turning on some white noise or music, a movie on the TV, or even the clothes dryer or a noisy dishwasher they’re already used to hearing all the time can be helpful to drown out the fireworks noise.
+Turning on some white noise or music, a movie on the TV, or even the clothes dryer or a dishwasher that they’re already used to hearing all the time can be helpful to drown out the fireworks noise.
 (Be careful about the stereo and TV that they’re not broadcasting fireworks noises themselves!)
 There are even recordings out there that are designed to calm dogs, such as “Through A Dogs Ear” CD’s for soothing any animal – available on iTunes.
-Let us know if you try them and whether it makes a difference http://throughadogsear.com
+Let us know if you try them and whether it makes a difference.

 – Consider staying home that night – your presence does a lot to calm and comfort your pet.
 It’s OK to hold your pet if she needs comfort, as long as you are very calm and happy as well.
 A few of our customers have told us that they’re already feeling anxious about the 4th – your pets will pick up on that!
-Make sure you do things to calm yourself like exercising that afternoon, drinking chamomile tea that evening, or taking some Rescue Remedy yourselves.
+Make sure you do things to calm yourself like exercising that afternoon, drinking chamomile tea that evening, or taking some CBDs or Rescue Remedy yourselves.
 Be positive!

 – If you must go out that night please make sure your pets are in a secure location without access to the outdoors.